Skip to main content

 Capacitor projects include the native platform as a source artifact.
 These are entirely separate native project artifacts that should be considered part of your Ionic app (i.e., check them into source control, edit them in their own IDEs, etc.).

-Learn more about Adding platforms here.
+Learn more about adding platforms here.

 Building a Native Binary using Appflow